Navigation

 • how they affect you

-You may be offered a procedure called catheter ablation (also called cardiac ablation), especially if you keep having regular attacks of SVT.
-This procedure involves inserting a small tube called an electrode catheter into a vein in your groin and using X-rays to pass it up to your heart.
+Your doctor may offer you a procedure called catheter ablation (also called cardiac ablation), especially if you keep having regular attacks of SVT.
+Catheter ablation can permanently fix the problem if it’s causing you issues.
+This procedure involves inserting a small tube called an electrode catheter, usually into a vein in your groin, and using X-rays to pass it up to your heart.
 Radiofrequency waves are then delivered via the catheter to destroy any tissue that’s causing the abnormal electrical signals in your heart.

 Medicines

-You may be prescribed some medicines to stop you having more SVT episodes.
+Your doctor may prescribe you some medicines to stop you having more SVT episodes.
 These include:

 More on this topic